 -

-Carol Carman’s Writing Club Prompt: C is for Clock
+Carol Carman’s Writing Club Prompt: X is for All Sorts of Things

 -